How I became a Small Business Consultant

 After school, I moved to Sarasota and entered my new career as a tech on a help desk for a large software and hardware engineering firm and from day one it was obvious I was different.
 Growing up in small businesses and working face to face with customers gave me a set of soft skills that were rarely found in IT guys.

 I quickly climbed the ranks and ended up on the ERP team about the same time the company was sold.
 Once the deal was done and all the reorganization was complete, I went from working on a team of six in a single building to a team of 200 working all over the world.
 It was 2001, and I was responsible for the entire website of a billion-dollar corporation that was published in 7 core languages and a local presence in 48 countries.
 Everything we built we had to invent.
 There were no plug-ins, widgets or content management systems.
 We had to build it all from scratch.

 Buy 2004, I found myself in the Natural Products industry working in a start-up atmosphere on a small development team supporting operations as a database developer.
 Over the next 10 years, I worked with the same core team while growing the company to over 75 employees and was directly responsible for launching several commercial multi-million-dollar online products.
-During these ten years, I got to work with executives and tech leaders from companies like GoDaddy, Dell, Intel, UNFI, Cardinal Health, Pearson Education, and Sprouts Farmers Market as well as hundreds of other small businesses in the United States and Canada.
+During these ten years, I got to work with executives and tech leaders from companies like GoDaddy, Dell, Intel, UNFI, Kehe, Cardinal Health, Pearson Education, The Fresh Market and Sprouts Farmers Market as well as hundreds of other small businesses in the United States and Canada.

-In 2014, the Board mandated a company move, and I just could not see myself leaving Sarasota.
-So, after months of deliberation decided to exit and start a new and exciting career.
+In 2014, the BOD mandated a company move, and I just could not see myself leaving Sarasota.
+So, after months of deliberation decided to exit and start my own endeavor.

 2014 – Present